Configure a Subscription Account in Azure

 In this step, you will continue the configuration process in CloudCheckr.

-1. From the Configure Account page, click the drop-down arrow and select Collect resource information from my Azure subscription from the drop-down menu.
+2. On the following page, select Collect resource information from my Azure subscription.

-3. Paste the Application ID into the Application ID field.
+3. Paste the Directory ID , Application ID, Secret Key, and Subscription ID into the associated fields.

-If you have a Pay-as-You-Go subscription, CloudCheckr will automatically display the Edit Billing Configuration: Pay-as-You-Go Subscriptions page, but the options will be pertinent to usage and data collection.
+If you have a Pay-as-You-Go subscription, CloudCheckr will automatically display the Edit Billing Configuration page.
+The options will be pertinent to cost collection.

 How did we do?